Anoncoin/anoncoin/doc/zerocoin.md

 * N hashes of accPoKs (one for each UFO)

-* hashes (4 if non-rate-limited, 2 if rate-limited) of snSoK s, s': each part corresponds to a separate 20 bits of the challenge hash, and thus are independently verifiable.
+* 4 hashes of snSoK s, s': each part corresponds to a separate 20 bits of the challenge hash, and thus are independently verifiable.

-* snSoK t hashes (4 if non-rate-limited, 2 if rate-limited); each part corresponds to a separate 20 bits of the challenge hash.
+* 4 snSoK t hashes; each part corresponds to a separate 20 bits of the challenge hash.

 * `commitmentPoK`